vphnh33/valuableknowledge.tk/content/post/usingcanvatoillustratemoonfeatures.md

 ![canva signup page](/img/canva10.jpg)

 Next look at this Moon image below.
-Repeat the process so that on your Moon design, you should have 6 Mares (blue color) and 6
+Repeat the process so that on your Moon design, you should have 6 mares (blue color) and 6 craters (gold color).
-Craters (gold color).

 ![Moon Features - Mare and Crater ](/img/1200px-Moon_names.svg.png)